DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 For global registration, don't specify this parameter.

 Another useful parameter is ``sync_commands_debug``.
-If set to ``True``, you receive debug messages related to the app command registration.
+If set to ``True``, you receive debug messages related to the app command registration by default, without having to change the log level of any loggers.
 This is useful if you want to figure out some registration details:

 .. code-block:: python3